Intensive Applied Field Geophysics Workshop

-Breakfast, lunch and dinner are included in the fees for the entire session (Mon-Sat) and we will have them with the rest of our team in our dining hall at our archaeological base.
+Breakfast, and dinner are included in the fees for the entire session (Mon-Fri) and we will have them with the rest of our team in our dining hall at our archaeological base.
 Beware that Romanian cuisine is generally meat oriented, but we can accommodate vegetarian diets.

-There are several small stores in Rapolt where you can purchase fresh cheese, various meat products, garden vegetables, bread, drinks, etc. In Simeria, a city about 10km away, you can find restaurants, pizzerias and supermarkets.
+There are several stores around our housing facility, where you can purchase fresh cheese, various meat products, garden vegetables, bread, drinks, etc., as well as restaurants, pizzerias and supermarkets.

-Team size: maximum 3 participants per session per GPR system
+Team size: maximum 3 participants per GPR system

 At the present time, no entry visa is required for Romania for up to 12 weeks for EU, US, Canadian, Australian and New Zealand citizens.